jbleakl36/Matthew-and-Joshua-Pi-in-the-Sky/README.md

 * how to successfully build the slingshot.

 ## How will the final project function
-The final project will involve two wooden beams in a vertical position with a large band attached. we will pull back the band with a holster connected and a foam ball containing a pico and accelerometer. when released the ball will launch a distance and the accelerometer will collect data.
-We will then plug in the Pico and if the data is displayed then our project will have been successfull.
+The final project will involve two wooden beams in a vertical position with a large band attached.
+It will behave exactly like a slingshot.
+We will pull back the band with the holster connected which contains the foam ball in which the pico and accelerometer are inside.
+When released, the ball will launch and travel a various distance far away from the origin and the accelerometer will collect the total acceleration data.
+We will then plug in the Pico into the computer and if the data is displayed then our project will have been successful.